How to Pay Bills Fee-Free With PayPal Bill Pay

 Paying fees may be worth it if you are trying to earn a sign up bonus.
 But for a large payment, like your property taxes, or something you want to charge monthly and earn points for, like utility bills, it’s nice to have a fee-free option.

-In some, but not all, cases PayPal Bill Pay gives customers a fee-free option for making these types of payments.
+In some cases, but not all, PayPal Bill Pay gives customers a fee-free option for making these types of payments.
 Note that using PayPal Bill Pay is NOT the same thing as checking out through a website and using the PayPal option.
 In order to use PayPal Bill Pay, you must go directly through the PayPal website or app.

 What companies allow PayPal Bill Pay payments?